dotnet/docs/docs/csharp/language-reference/operators/assignment-operator.md

 [!code-csharp[ref assignment operator](~/samples/csharp/language-reference/operators/AssignmentOperator.cs#RefAssignment)]

-In the case of the ref assignment operator, the type of both its operands must be the same.
+In the case of the ref assignment operator, the both of its operands must be of the same type.

-For more information, see the [feature proposal note](~/_csharplang/proposals/csharp-7.3/ref-local-reassignment.md).

 ## Compound assignment